Ezequiel21/automation-exercise/readme.md

 My favorite approach is to have small steps and then create bigger more complex steps that use the small ones, but it seemed a little overkill for this project.

+There's a lot of redundancy in this project as it is small, but I think this approach is useful in long term projects.

 ## Locators

 In general I follow Playwright's practice of using it's own methods (like getByRole()) as much as possible, but this is always extremely dependent on the nature of the project:
 * Do we have access to dedicated automation ID's?
 * Do texts or placeholder texts often change?
 * Does the DOM structure change often or are there plans for it to change?
 Just base in experience I avoided symbols when looking for texts and in some cases used careful xpath or css lookouts for some elements, not as a full path but to help narrow down the playwright locators.